XunaXu/Jekyll-Iris/source/_posts/2016-10-21-How to set up your blog site using Jekyll and Github.md

 	subscribe: true
 	```
 If subscribe variable is set to false, the subscribe form is not displayed.
 Here is the [blog post](http://kb.mailchimp.com/lists/signup-forms/add-a-signup-form-to-your-website) from mail chimps for getting a subscribe form.
-Once you have the embed form code, copy and paste into Jekyll-Iris/source/_includes/subscribe.html.
+Once you have the embeded form code, copy and paste into Jekyll-Iris/source/_includes/subscribe.html.

 	* ####Configurate which social media account can share your blog post
 	```